 If there’s one thing that my 30’s taught me is that I should never let fear make choices for me.

 This was one of those instances where I couldn’t give into fear to make an important decision like childbirth.
 The more I researched it, thought about it and talked to other women about it, the more certain I became.

 Once I began asking around, so many women began sharing their positive birth stories without epidural.
 They all repeated the same story of how the natural endorphin and oxytocin made them feel so empowered and joyous after giving birth and how speedy their recovery was.
 Many also talked about the euphoria and natural high for days following childbirth.

-Most notably, women told me that their bodies miraculously knew exactly what to do during labor, which was completely opposite from my 3 previous births with inductions and epidurals.
+Most notably, women told me that their bodies miraculously knew exactly what to do during each stage of labor, which was completely opposite from my 3 previous births with inductions and epidurals.
 Even though I always asked for minimal epidural so I can feel when to push, I always wondered how it is to go through the entire process without any medication.